talon-one/TalonOne.cs/docs/ManagementApi.md

 ## CreateSession

-> Session CreateSession (LoginParams body)
+> Session CreateSession (LoginParams loginParams)

-Create a Session
+Create session

+Create a session to use the other Management API endpoints.
+Use the `token` property of the response as bearer token.

 ### Example